AllProAi/TV-App/README.md

 - `mobile-service.mdc`: Mobile companion app rules
 - `backend-service.mdc`: Backend service rules

+## Troubleshooting

+- **Connection Issues**: Ensure the backend server is running and accessible from both the TV and mobile app
+- **QR Code Scanning**: Ensure good lighting and a clear view of the QR code
+- **Voice Commands**: Check microphone permissions in your browser settings
+- **Subtitle Generation**: Verify your OpenAI API key has sufficient credits and permissions

 ## License

-Proprietary - Daniel Hill AllPro.Enterprises Novus | Nexum Labs CR 2025
+Proprietary - Daniel Hill AllPro.Enterprises Novus | Nexum Labs CR 2025 ALL RIGHTS RESERVED

-## Contributing
+## Contact

-This project was developed as part of the Senza Hackathon and is not open for public contributions at this time.
+For questions about the project, please contact:
+- Daniel Hill, AllPro.Enterprises Novus | Nexum Labs